jbierowiec/CISC_5597/lab_1/README.md

 ## Setup Instructions

-1. Make sure that you are in the `Lab_1` directory.
+1. Make sure that `server.py` and `client.py` are in the same directory.

 2. To run the server, follow these steps: